AED's in the News

 "After quickly jumping into action when a referee suffered a heart attack during a game Friday at Central Arena, (from left) Rachel Barlow, Paul Anderson, Ryan Stewart, Mark Commisso and Nick Finelli were recognized for their efforts prior to a later game at the Ontario Hockey Federation bantam AA championships.
 The group performed CPR, shocked the referee's heart with an AED and treated him until paramedics and firefighters arrived.
-The referee is reported to be in stable condition thanks to the group's quick actions."
+The referee is reported to be in stable condition thanks to

 Have you received a letter from Philips regarding a Corrective Action?